Hypertension

 Circulation

-The health care professions describe the ausculatory and oscillomatric methods as “non-invasive”.
-Blood vessels are not pierced or penetrated.
 Ausculatory blood pressure measurement started in the 19th century.
 The stethoscope and the sphygnomanometer were invented and came into use.
-The method involved:
+The ausculatory method involved (and still involves, when used):

 1. listening to the the artery – ususally the brachial artery, a major artery in the upper arm – with a stethoscope applied to the inside of the limb above the elbow, to detect when blood is flowing,